How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 1. Go to the Zepbound Savings Card website

-2. Choose the type of insurance plan you have
+2. Choose the type of health insurance plan you have

 3. Verify that you are eligible